Is your child an avian enthusiast in the making who likes the companionship offered by birds like quails?

-There are about 20 species of quails in the world that you can choose from, but some of them are undomesticated and have aggressive tendencies.
+There are about 20 species of quails in the world that you can choose from, but some are undomesticated and have aggressive tendencies.

 So, to help you find the docile and friendly quail bird species perfect for your child, we gathered: